dwightkruger/Getting_and_Cleaning_Data_Assignment_1/README.md

  History:     2014-July-11 - Dwight Kruger - Original Version

- The code-book / data dictionary is as follows:
+ The code-book / data dictionary for the resulting tidy dataset is as follows:

 * Subject: Integer, Subject ID number